 The direct extraction negative ion duoplasmatron ion source is a displaced intermediate electrode duoplasmatron for use in a wide variety of accelerator systems.
 It produces modest currents of negative ions from many molecular gases, including H–, O–, NH2–, CN–, and C–.
 Contact us to learn more

-The negative Duoplasmatron produces modest currents of negative ions from many molecular gases, including H–, O–, NH2–, CN–, and C–.
-It will also produce other ions from diatomic or molecular gases, which upon contact with a Duoplasmatron arc, have a good probability of breaking up into positive and negative ions.
+The negative ion duoplasmatron produces modest currents of negative ions from many molecular gases, including H–, O–, NH2–, CN–, and C–.
+It also will produce other ions from diatomic or molecular gases that, upon contact with a duoplasmatron arc, have a good probability of breaking up into positive and negative ions.

-Typical H– output for the simple negative Duoplasmatron is 5-10µA within the proper emittance of 3 πmm mR (MeV)1/2 for efficient transmission through an accelerator system.
+Typical H– output for the simple negative Duoplasmatron is 5-10 µA within the proper emittance of 3 πmm mR (MeV)1/2 for efficient transmission through an accelerator system.